Ryu0118/swift-dependencies-macro/README.md

 public extension DependencyValues {}
 ```
 `@PublicInit` is a Member Macro and provides a public initializer.
-This macro can be applied only to public structs.
+This macro can be applied only to public structs. <br>
 `@Dependencies` is an Extension Macro that can conform TestClient to TestDependencyKey.
-This macro can also be applied only to structs.
+This macro can also be applied only to structs. <br>
 `@DependencyValue` is a Member Macro; by using a Macro for the extension of DependencyValues, you can add a property of the type specified in the argument

 In this example, the macro is expanded as follows.